srozum/film_camera_tester/README.md

 - Allows to check accuracy and calibrate light meters and light meters built into a cameras.
   - Light Source brightness is adjustable within 4-16EV range
   - Light Source can be switched between K12.5 and K14.03
-- Measures actual exposure at the film plane, which allows to test fully automatic, aperture or shutter priority cameras.
-  - Accuracy ±0.1EV within 6-14EV range, although full range 4-16EV of a Light Unit can be used for testing.
-  - Resolution -0.03/+0.01EV

 More information on [Wiki](https://github.com/srozum/film_camera_tester/wiki).